tomhartz/At.js/CONTRIBUTING.md

 ### Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

-Test that gulp is installed globally by running `grunt -v` at the command-line.
+Test that gulp is installed globally by running `gulp -v` at the command-line.
 If gulp isn't installed globally, run `npm install -g gulp` to install the latest version.

 * Fork and clone the repo.
 * Run `npm install` and `bower install` to install all dev dependencies (including grunt).